 This blog is about how the Extraordinary Vessels can be seen as being important at the beginning of life.
 I explore what they are and why they are important at different stages of our life.

-This is an old blog which I wrote in 2014, but I have now updated and expanded, when I was going to teach a course in Uruguay with Diego Sanchez.
-I have developed my thinking a lot since then and am currently writing a book about these themes and more.
+This is an old blog which I wrote in 2014, when I was going to teach a course in Uruguay with Diego Sanchez.
+I have now updated and expanded it because I have developed my thinking a lot since then and am currently writing a book about these themes and more.
 However for now this may give you some idea of the nature of the Extraordinary Vessels of Chinese medicine.
 I will write some more updated blogs soon!
 It follows on from a previous blog on pre-conception.

 When do we begin our life?